stfbk/stfbk.github.io/_tools/TLSAssistant/TLSAssistant.md

 ### Warning

-The compliance module can recieve both a configuration file and a hostname/ip as input.
+The compliance module can receive both a configuration file and a hostname/ip as input.
 If a configuration file is provided the analysis will not check the Certificates since they depend on external files.

 ## Caching system